Please select the country or location you would like to see content from.

 When should I see my doctor?

-If you have any worrying symptoms, such as shortness of breath, chest pain, fever, or feeling severely unwell, then you should seek urgent medical advice.
+If you have any worrisome symptoms, such as shortness of breath, chest pain when coughing or breathing, coughing up blood, fever, or feeling severely unwell, then you should seek urgent medical advice.

 Am I fit for work?